iamtejasrg/LeetCodeChallenge/README.md

 # LeetCodeChallenge
-Revision
-**The purpose of this repo is to regularly keep the algorithms solved on the LeetCode platform.
+# The purpose of this repo is to regularly keep the algorithms solved on the LeetCode platform.